What’s The Best Way to Remove Calcium Buildup in Your Homes Drains & Pipes? (Updated)

 What Chemical Solution Removes Calcium Buildup in Your Drains & Pipes

 Chemical solutions are readily available in stores and are designed specifically to dissolve calcium buildup in drains & pipes.
 Chemical products can be dangerous & often containing powerful acids or enzymes that break down the residue, restoring water flow.
-Be careful when using them, here are some common chemical solutions:
+Be careful when using them, here are some common chemical solutions.

 1. Calcium lime rust remover (CLR): CLR is a popular choice for removing calcium buildup.
 It's a powerful cleaner that can dissolve mineral deposits, including calcium, lime, and rust.
 Follow the instructions on the product label for the best results.